Welcome to COMP1110/6710 for S1 2024!#

 Week 1 is particularly important in this course.
 Please be sure to complete the following by the end of week 1:

-- Complete Lab 1 and get it marked off at one of the scheduled labs.
+- Complete Lab 1 and get it marked off at one of the drop-in sessions.

 - Sign up to the ed forum (use this link to join).